I’ll decide once all pics are identified what the best ones are. For now, I just have the proofs… But look, I’m flying!

 Back to the heat, the hot, hot, heat, we all kept pushing through.
 I know I kept slowing down.
 Luckily, I don’t feel alone.
 Many runners said they went up to 15 minutes slower than they had hoped, just trying to deal with the heat.

 At one water stop, I poured water down the back of my shirt.
 I only did it once.
-I didn’t want to be too wasteful (also I’m super vain and wanted to come into the finish looking all cool, and breezy, not all wet).
+I didn’t want to be too wasteful.
+(Also I’m super vain, of course, and wanted to come into the finish looking all cool and breezy – not all wet).
 I have learned, though!
 Forget vanity!
 By Mile 13, we were all dying.

-I wanted to go so fast in that last mile.
-Leading into it, In mile 12, I had just kept telling myself, “If you don’t feel as though you can go fast, act as though you can, and you will.”
-I had some sweet songs come on my iPod.
-I acted my butt off, getting into the songs, making a bunch of facial expressions.
-I was able to pull out some nice jogging.
+I acted my butt off, making a bunch of facial expressions out there, and was able to pull out some nice jogging.
 Once mile 12 was over, it was really getting to the point where my legs were saying, “You best slow down, girlfriend, because I am not going to cooperate with you if you don’t.”

 I can’t wait to pick up with Mile 13 tomorrow.